Reading Break

 Why do I still miss putts with a good stroke?

-Reading break is a separate skill from stroke mechanics — even a technically sound, repeatable stroke will miss consistently if the line itself is misread, so it is worth evaluating reads separately from mechanics.
+Reading break is a separate skill from stroke mechanics.
+This means even a technically sound, repeatable stroke will miss reliably if the line itself is misread.
+As a result, it is worth evaluating reads separately from mechanics.

 Does putt speed affect how much a putt breaks?

-Yes — a firmer putt holds its line more and breaks less, while a softer, slower putt is more affected by slope, which means read and intended speed should be decided together, not independently.
+Yes.
+This means a firmer putt holds its line more and breaks less.
+At the same time, a softer, slower putt is more affected by slope.
+This means read and intended speed should be decided together, not on its own.

 Related terms